MileHacker Logo

 Solo Traveler Tips

-• Safety: Urumqi is generally safe for solo travelers; remain alert in crowds.
+• Safety: Urumqi is usually safe for people traveling alone; remain alert in crowds.

 • Use Didi for evening transport.